belle2/basf2/online_book/prerequisites/bash.rst

 The C shell is still around in high energy physics but support for it fading
 out: Many experiments start removing support to use their software with it.
-Also the also the Belle II Software will probably remove support in the near future.
+Also the Belle II Software is planning remove support in the near future.

 So if you already know C shell you probably should still continue with this tutorial.
-And If you're new to command lines and shells you should **definitely not learn C shell**.
+And If you're new to command lines and shells you **should definitely not learn C shell**.
 If your supervisor uses it that should not be your problem 😉.